Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Bumblebee gravity: Modified TOV equations

 To break a specific symmetry, such as $U(1)$, the potential must reach a minimum at $V=0$, with its derivative $V'=0$ also being zero at that point.
-This condition allows the bumblebee field to acquire a constant, non-zero vacuum expectation value, denoted by $b_{\mu}$, which satisfies ${B^{\mu}} \equiv b^{\mu}$ with $b^{\mu}b_{\mu} = \mp b^{2}\equiv $ constant (note that $b^{2}$ is a real positive constant).
+This condition allows the BF to acquire a constant, non-zero vacuum expectation value, denoted by $b_{\mu}$, which satisfies ${B^{\mu}} \equiv b^{\mu}$ with $b^{\mu}b_{\mu} = \mp b^{2}\equiv $ constant (note that $b^{2}$ is a real positive constant).

-By varying the action, as given in Eq. \eqref{BumblebeeAction}, we derive the equations governing both the gravitational field and the dynamics of the bumblebee field, including the corresponding equations of motion.
+Varying the action, as given in Eq. \eqref{BumblebeeAction}, we derive the equations governing both the gravitational field and the dynamics of the BF, including the corresponding equations of motion.